Written by Joshua Malin

 There are 12 different MBS item numbers for a colonoscopy related to inspecting the bowel and polyp removal (polypectomy); the item number you’ll be charged will be based on your medical history and the events of the specific procedure.

 Remember, the listed fees are only a part of the total cost of treatment and expenses you might have to pay.
-For example, you may also have to pay an excess for claiming on your private health insurance, or your doctor could set their fee higher than the MBS fee.
-There may also be costs charged by the hospital, such as accommodation.
+For example, you may also have to pay an excess when you claim on your private health insurance, or your doctor could set their fee higher than the MBS fee.
+There may also be costs charged by the hospital, such as accommodation and theatre fees.

 Hospital insurance is categorised into tiers of cover (Basic, Bronze, Silver and Gold), which are standard across all health insurers.
 Colonoscopies are a minimum requirement in the Bronze tier and above under the treatment category ‘gastrointestinal endoscopy’.

-With health insurance for a colonoscopy, you’ll be covered for the following costs (provided you’ve served any waiting periods prior to claiming):
+With health insurance for a colonoscopy, your policy will pay a benefit towards the following costs (provided you’ve served any waiting periods prior to claiming):

 Yes, you can use your private health insurance in a public hospital and be admitted as a private patient.
-In this instance, the hospital charges your health insurer the 25% difference that Medicare covers for public patients.
+In this instance, the hospital charges your health insurer the 25% difference between what Medicare covers for public patients and the cost of the treatment.

 Also, most public hospitals are treated as agreement hospitals by private health funds when it comes to out-of-pocket costs, even if there is no formal agreement.